 First, I realized when I sat down at my computer I had what felt like a million ideas jumping around in my head and I wasn’t focussed on what I need to do.
 Now before I turn on my computer I make sure I know exactly what I’m going to do.
 I’m clear on my objective and what I want to accomplish.

 Second, I realized my “rabbit hole” is triggered when I open my email inbox or if I jump quickly on to Facebook.
 To fix this, I created a new habit.
 Instead of clicking on that icon I go directly to the task I want to work on.
-For example, today my mini goal is to write 2-3 of this short emails and schedule them so they are ready to send to you.
+For example, today my mini goal is to write 2-3 of these short emails and schedule them so they are ready to send to you.

 In other words now, I: